ComplexData-MILA/veracity-eval-frontend/README.md

 Project will now be running on localhost:3000/

 ## Dependencies
 The frontend of the project uses typescript and sass throughout.
-Style modules are a mix of components and page level styling.
+Style modules are a mix of components and page-level styling.

 Internationalization is handled by [next-intl](https://www.npmjs.com/package/next-intl) and at the time of writing, we are increasing use of our charting dependency, [chart.js](https://www.chartjs.org/).
 Like most nextjs projects, linting is handled by eslint.